Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

         }
     }

 Two more things are needed to make it work.
-A form type, that would be used to pass some data to ``$configuration`` array in the calculator service, and a proper service registration in ``services.yaml`` file.
+A form type, that would be used to pass some data to the ``$configuration`` array in the calculator service, and a proper service registration in the ``services.yaml`` file.

 .. code-block:: php

-    # src/Form/Type/
+    # src/Form/Type/ParcelShippingCalculatorType.php

     <?php